 That said, I would have probably headed straight there had I been in the dark about what was happening or how to treat it.
 It’s pretty scary when your insides are going haywire.

-- freshly-pressed juice of 3 large carrots, 2 apples, the interior leafy stalks of a small celery heart, and 4 oz of beet kvass
+freshly-pressed juice of 3 large carrots, 2 apples, the interior leafy stalks of a small celery heart, and 4 oz of

-- 1 clove of honey fermented garlic, diced and chewed [garlic peeled and left to ferment in raw, local honey for 1 week] – the chewing part? yeah, don’t do that. havoc will commence.
+beet kvass 1 clove of honey fermented garlic, diced and chewed [garlic peeled and left to ferment in raw, local honey for 1 week] – the chewing part? yeah, don’t do that.